-It is important to emphasise that intrinsic delays as well as Euclidean distance and HIDs strongly constrain leptonic models, in addition to what has mostly been done with light curves and SEDs only so far.
-Using leptonic models including parameterised LIV effects, it could also be possible, in principle, to remove degeneracy between LIV and intrinsic delays by identifying the scenario which fits best the whole set of observable quantities.
+It is important to emphasise that intrinsic delays as well as Euclidean distance and HIDs strongly constrain leptonic models, in addition to what has to date mostly been done only with light curves and SEDs.
+Using leptonic models including parametrised LIV effects, it could also be possible, in principle, to remove degeneracy between LIV and intrinsic delays by identifying the scenario which fits best the whole set of observable quantities.
 At first glance, intrinsic one-zone SSC flares, assuming that they can be firmly identified as such by multi-wavelength and multi-messenger observations, will be the most appropriate for LIV versus intrinsic delay disentangling, due to their limited number of free parameters.
-Indeed, the correlation between X-rays and VHE gamma-rays often observed during BL Lac flaring states has been a long standing argument in favour of SSC emission \citep[see e.g.][]{Sol2013}, and such one-zone SSC framework still appear to provide a reasonable first order description, in the hard X-ray and VHE ranges, of some of the brightest and best observed flares detected in archetypal high-frequency peaked BL Lac objects such as \object{PKS 2155-304}, \object{Mkn 501}, and \object{Mkn 421} \citep{Abramowski2012,Hovatta2015,Ahnen2018,Dmytriiev2021,Abe2023}.
-Although rare events, the development of efficient alert networks and real-time analysis, the use of data-driven detection techniques, deep learning and anomaly detection, should promote better anticipation of the onset of flares and make it possible to monitor and characterise more and more of them.
+The correlation between X-rays and VHE gamma-rays often observed during BL Lac flaring states has been a long standing argument in favour of SSC emission \citep[see e.g.][]{Sol2013}, and such a one-zone SSC framework still appears to provide a reasonable first-order description, in the hard X-ray and VHE ranges, of some of the brightest and best observed flares detected in archetypal high-frequency peaked BL Lac objects, such as \object{PKS 2155-304}, \object{Mkn 501}, and \object{Mkn 421} \citep{Abramowski2012,Hovatta2015,Ahnen2018,Dmytriiev2021,Abe2023}.
+Although they are rare events, the development of efficient alert networks and real-time analysis, and the use of data-driven detection techniques (e.g. deep learning, and anomaly detection) should promote better anticipation of the onset of flares and make it possible to monitor and characterise more of them.